Books read in 2015

 -Reflected in Water: Writings on Goa, Jerry Pinto, ed.
 (9.17.15)

 Essays and short fiction about Goa, by Goans and others.
-It would serve as a good introduction to the place for those who know little about it.
+It would serve as a good introduction to the place for those who know little

 -Wenceslau de Moraes: O Profeta do Orvalho, José Jorge Letria (9.30.15)